alcousins/aws-serverless-workshops/DevOps/3_XRay/README.md

 git reset --hard origin/master
 ```

+### 3. Fix the npm install command to install Lambda function dependencies

+1. When the code passes through the CI/CD pipeline, dependencies are installed by CodeBuild using the npm command.
+CodeBuild executes in a container and runs npm using the lowest possible privileges.
+A side-effect of this behavior is npm is not able to execute a postinstall step that is included in the `package.json` file included in the root folder:

+    ```code
+    "scripts": {
+        "postinstall": "cd app && npm install"
+    },
+    ```

+1. To allow the CodeBuild environment to run this step, npm needs to be run in "Unsafe Permissions" mode.
+To enable this, modify line 7 of the `buildspec.yml` file to read:

+    ```yaml
+          - npm install --unsafe-perm
+    ```

+### 4. Re-add permission to access DynamoDB to the Lambda function

+1. The updated source code has reverted the fix we applied in the previous lab to grant access to DynamoDB to our Lambda function.
+You can restore this by editing the `template.yml` file and adding the following ARN to the list of ManagedPolicyArns attached to the IAM Role:

+    ```code
+    arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess
+    ```

+### 5. Push the updated code to CodeCommit

+1. Now that you have made some changes to the source, save and commit your changes to git before pushing them to the CodeCommit repository:

+    ```bash
+    git commit -a
+    git push origin
+    ```

 ### 4. Validate CodePipeline Unicorn API Deployment

-After the repository has been seeded, it will start a pipeline execution.
+After the repository has been updated, a pipeline execution will commence.
 Monitor the pipeline until you observe the pipeline completion, indicated by the **Deploy** stage turning green.

 ![Pipeline Complete](images/codestar-3.png)
 </details>